-This intriguing little bird is a joy to watch and can often be seen in gardens where, as would be expected with such a name, it creeps up and down trees.
-The Treecreeper is an unmistakable bird, with a white chin and underside, white eye stripe, brown back and wings with white speckles, and a thin curved bill.
+The Treecreeper is an intriguing little bird and a joy to watch, and can often be seen in gardens where, as would be expected with such a name, it creeps up trees.
+The Treecreeper is an unmistakable bird, with a white chin and underside, white eye stripe, brown back and wings with pale white streaks, and a thin curved bill.
+The colour of the Treecreeper gives it exceptional camouflage against tree trunks, and especially the gnarled bark of older tree which the species prefers.
+Male and female Treecreepers look the same, though there are in fact very subtle differences in plumage – they’re just not obvious when observing the birds.

 What sound does a Treecreeper make?